David Sehat

 David Sehat is an American academic.
 He is a professor of American intellectual and cultural history at Georgia State University.
 He was the 2017-18 John G. Winant Visiting Professor of American Government at the Rothermere American Institute and Balliol College, Oxford.
-He is the author of two books.
+He is the author of three books.
 He won the Organization of American Historians's 2012 Frederick Jackson Turner Award for The Myth of American Religious Freedom.